João Pinheiro Chagas: Political career

 The Portuguese First Republic was established in 1910, and Chagas' governmental career began.
 His first role was an ambassador to Paris; he did, however, resign twice due to political disagreements with his supervisors.
 He served as both prime minister and Interior Minister for 70 days in late 1911 and again in 1915.
 While in Paris, he continued to keep a critical eye on Portugal's political decision-making.
 During the Republic's early days, Chagas met with Sir Lancelot Carnegie of Britain, Portuguese War Minister Freire de Andrade, and French diplomat Émile Daeschner to keep himself informed.
 He was very critical of Portugal's lack of involvement when World War I broke out and was one of the delegates who led the Republic to join the war in 1916.

 Final years and death

-Following the 1915 May 14 Revolt, Chagas was nominated to succeed Manuel de Arriaga's role as president of Portugal.
+Following the 1915 May 14 Revolt, Chagas was nominated to succeed Joaquim Pimenta de Castro role as prime minister of Portugal.
 Senator João José de Freitas disagreed with this decision and attempted to assassinated him.
-He shot several times at a car Chagas was traveling in with his wife in Entroncamento.
+He shot several times at the passenger car Chagas was traveling in with his wife in Entroncamento.
 Chagas' head was shaved and he lost an eye in the attack.
-He withdrew from politics during his recovery and turned down the presidential nomination, preferring instead to continue working as an ambassador in Paris.
+He withdrew from politics during his recovery and turned down the post, preferring instead to continue working as an ambassador in Paris.
 He kept this role until he retired in 1924, with the exception of 1917—1918 during the period of Sidónism.
 Chagas died on 28 May 1925 in Estoril, Cascais, Portugal.

 He died of aortitis and is buried in the Alto de São João Cemetery.